 Barbara went to be with her Lord on February 9, 2021, at the age of 96.
-Plans for a memorial service will be announced at a later date.
+A memorial service will be held on April 16 at Redlands Community Church in Grand Junction, Colorado at, 2:00 p.m.

 The youngest of ten children, she was born to Joseph and Barbara Petrie in Denver, CO, where she attended schools and the University of Denver.
 In 1943 she married Donald Baker of Wheat Ridge, in Corpus Christi, Texas, then lived on the East Coast for eight years from Rhode Island to Key West.
 From 1955 through 1989, she lived in California, where school districts employed her in Covina, Santa Barbara, and Atascadero.
 She and Don retired to Grand Junction in 1989, where he died in 2000.
 In 2007 Barbara married Lawrence Hadobas, an old family friend.
 They spent winters in Sun City, Indio, California, summers in Grand Junction, and traveled extensively.
 Lawrence died in 2015.